THE SIP BLOG

 4. Teach People to Love You

-The biggest reason behind the blogging madness, beyond establishing your authority and improving SEO, is that you can teach people to care about your brand and love your spirits.
+The biggest reason is that you can teach people to care about your brand and love your products.

 On Entrepreneur.com, brand strategist Ryan Erskine gives the example of ties.com and how they used content to establish themselves as the go-to source for everything tie-related.